NERSC/sc18-dl-tutorial/README.md

 1. Take a look at the simple CNN model defined here: [models/cnn.py](models/cnn.py).
    Consider the following things:
-    * Note how the model is constucted as a sequence of layers
+    * Note how the model is constructed as a sequence of layers
     * Note the structure of alternating convolutions, pooling, and dropout
     * Identify the _classifier head_ of the model; the part which computes the class probabilities.